 Why This Matters

-Media doesn't just reflect society—it actively shapes how we understand gender, sexuality, and identity.
-When you analyze gender representation in media, you're being tested on your ability to identify how power operates through visual culture, who gets to be seen and how, and what ideological work representations perform.
+Media doesn't just reflect society.
+It actively shapes how we understand gender, sexuality, and identity.
+When you analyze gender representation in media, you're demonstrating your ability to identify how power operates through visual culture, who gets to be seen and how, and what ideological work representations perform.
 These concepts connect directly to foundational theories you'll encounter throughout gender studies: Laura Mulvey's male gaze, Judith Butler's performativity, intersectionality, and the social construction of gender.

 The examples in this guide illustrate core mechanisms of representation: stereotyping, objectification, erasure, and normalization.
 Exams will ask you to apply these concepts to specific media texts and explain their broader social consequences.
-Don't just memorize which groups are underrepresented—know why certain representations persist, how they function ideologically, and what theoretical frameworks help us analyze them.
+Don't just memorize which groups are underrepresented.
+Know why certain representations persist, how they function ideologically, and what theoretical frameworks help you analyze them.

 The Gaze and Visual Power

-Media constructs gender partly through who looks and who is looked at—a dynamic that distributes power unevenly across gender lines.
+Media constructs gender partly through who looks and who is looked at.
+This dynamic distributes power unevenly across gender lines.

 Male Gaze in Film and Television

-- The male gaze—coined by feminist film theorist Laura Mulvey—describes how visual media positions viewers to see through a heterosexual masculine perspective, treating women as objects of visual pleasure
+- The male gaze was coined by feminist film theorist Laura Mulvey in her 1975 essay "Visual Pleasure and Narrative Cinema."
+It describes how visual media positions viewers to see through a heterosexual masculine perspective, treating women as objects of visual pleasure

-- Camera techniques like lingering shots on women's bodies, fragmented framing, and point-of-view shots from male characters reinforce this dynamic
+- Camera techniques like lingering shots on women's bodies, fragmented framing (showing legs or torsos rather than faces), and point-of-view shots aligned with male characters all reinforce this dynamic

-- Character development suffers when women exist primarily as spectacle; understanding this concept helps you analyze how films construct gendered subjectivity
+- Character development suffers when women exist primarily as spectacle rather than as subjects with their own desires and motivations; understanding this concept helps you analyze how films construct gendered subjectivity

 - Sexual objectification reduces women to their physical appearance and desirability, stripping away agency, interiority, and narrative importance

-- Real-world consequences include documented links to negative body image, self-objectification, and the normalization of harassment
+- Real-world consequences include documented links to negative body image, self-objectification (where women internalize the outside perspective and monitor their own appearance), and the normalization of harassment

-Compare: Male gaze vs. objectification—both involve treating women as visual objects, but male gaze refers to the structure of looking (whose perspective dominates), while objectification describes what happens to the subject being viewed (reduction to body/appearance).
+Compare: Male gaze vs. objectification: both involve treating women as visual objects, but male gaze refers to the structure of looking (whose perspective dominates the camera and editing), while objectification describes what happens to the subject being viewed (reduction to body/appearance).
 If an essay asks about power in visual media, use both concepts together.

 Stereotyping and Normalization

-Stereotypes function as cognitive shortcuts that naturalize social hierarchies—making constructed gender roles appear inevitable or biological.
+Stereotypes function as cognitive shortcuts that naturalize social hierarchies.
+They make constructed gender roles appear inevitable or biological.

 Gender Stereotypes in Advertising